mconfalonieri/external-dns-hetzner-webhook/docs/advanced-features.md

 !!! note
     This feature is not available when bulk mode is activated.

-Hetzner labels are supported from version **0.8.0** as provider-specific annotations.
+Hetzner labels are supported since version **0.8.0** as provider-specific annotations.

 The labels are set with an annotation prefixed with: